-Subjects and study design
+Materials and Methods Subjects and study design

-In a population-based cohort study of 1,650 white children recruited in 1990 at the age of 0-5 yrs in Leicestershire, UK [14-19], parents completed postal questionnaires on respiratory symptoms, exposures and sociodemographic characteristics in 1990, 1998 and 2003.
-Between 1992 and 1994, a nested sample of 795 children was invited for physiological measurements and interviews [16, 17], including 222 children with parentreported wheeze and 226 children with chronic cough (cough occurring apart from colds) in 1990, and a random sample of 347 previously asymptomatic children.
+In a population-based cohort study of 1650 white children recruited in 1990 at the age of 0 to 5 years in Leicestershire, UK [15-20], parents completed postal questionnaires on respiratory symptoms, exposures and socio-demographic characteristics in 1990, 1998 and 2003.
+Between 1992 and 94, a nested sample of 795 children was invited for physiological measurements and interviews [17, 18], including all with parent-reported wheeze (n=222) or chronic cough (cough occurring apart from colds n=226) in 1990 and a random sample of previously asymptomatic children (n=347).
 The study was approved by the Leicester Health Authority Committee on the Ethics of Clinical Research Investigation.